-Data Element Description / Section Opt Informants immunization registry, et cetera.
+Data Element / Section Description Opt History of Immunizations This section lists of immunizations previously given to a patient.
+For each immunization given this list should include the date it was given, the name of the vaccine, a coded value for the vaccine, the lot number of the vaccine, the manufacturer of the vaccine, the provider giving the immunization, and any reactions or adverse events caused by the immunization, and the severity of those reactions, and if refused, the reason for the refusal.
+R Authors and Informants The source of the information may be the patient, parent or guardian, another provider, immunization registry, et cetera.
 The IHE PCC technical framework supports recording of the author or informant that provided the information being recorded in all coded entries.
-History of Past Illness The history of past illnesses section includes clinical diagnoses relevant to immunizations.
+R History of Past Illness The history of past illnesses section includes clinical diagnoses relevant to immunizations.
 This may include prior illnesses that convey immunity or otherwise influence an immunization recommendation.
-Problem List The problem list includes those relevant to immunization recommendations, including current illnesses, conditions or risks (e.g., immunosuppression) that might be contraindications for providing an immunization.
-Allergies and Intolerances Medications This is the list of relevant medications for the patient.
+R2 Problem List The problem list includes those relevant to immunization recommendations, including current illnesses, conditions or risks (e.g., immunosuppression) that might be contraindications for providing an immunization.
+R2 Allergies and Intolerances This section includes those allergies or intolerances to substances commonly used in vaccinations, e.g., egg albumin, et cetera, as well as allergies or intolerances to other medications or immunizations R2 Medications This is the list of relevant medications for the patient.
 R2 Lab Results The laboratory results section may include information about antibody tests or titers that show that immunization has or has not been already conferred to a patient.
 This section may also include information about the results of point of care tests, such as a TB test.
-Coded Vital Signs This section supports the recording of Vital signs such as height and weight.
+R2 Coded Vital Signs This section supports the recording of Vital signs such as height and weight.
 These enable dosing calculations to be performed.
 Other vital signs (e.g., temperature) may be included to enable the identification potential contraindications for immunization (e.g., fever).
-Gestational Age at Birth Pregnancy History Advance Directives This section includes advance directives that would influence the immunizations proposed for a patient.
-Comments This allows providers to add comments to the content.
-0 Immunization Recommendation Immunization recommendations indicate the immunizations that are proposed or intended for the patient and their schedule.
+R2 Gestational Age at Birth In the case of premature birth, immunizations are determined based upon the adjusted age of the infant.
+The gestational age at birth can be used to determine the adjusted age.
+R2 Pregnancy History This section may be present to include information about current pregnancy status for the patient, as this can also influence the type of vaccinations that may be proposed.
+R2 Advance Directives This section includes advance directives that would influence the immunizations proposed for a patient.
+R2 Immunization Recommendation Immunization recommendations indicate the immunizations that are proposed or intended for the patient and their schedule.
 It may reference specific guidelines to activate certain protocols (e.g., travel to a foreign country).
 C (See note 1)

-Note 1: This data element is required when this content is used with the Request for Clinical Guidance (RCG) profile, and is required if known (R2) otherwise.
+Note 1: This data element is required when this content is used with the Request for Clinical Guidance (RCG) Profile, and is required if known (R2) otherwise.